Temple (LDS Church): Symbolism in the temple

-Many things in the temple are considered to be symbolic, from the clothing worn (those who attend the temple dress in white, a symbol of purity), to the architecture of the building and rooms, to the ceremonies themselves.

-Latter-day Saint temples are constructed with several symbolic elements meant to represent their religious theology.
-Each temple has the words "Holiness to the Lord" inscribed on it, the same inscription on the Old Testament Temple of Solomon.

 Most temples are built facing east, the direction from which Jesus Christ is prophesied to return.
 The spires and towers on the east end of multi-spired temples are elevated higher than spires and towers on the west side for this same reason, and to represent the Melchizedek, or higher, priesthood.

 Some temples, such as Salt Lake, Chicago, and Washington D.C., have triple spires on each side of the temple representing three different offices in both the Melchizedek and Aaronic priesthood.

-Stones carved with sun, moon, and earth or star designs are placed in ascending order around the Salt Lake Temple façade to represent the Latter-day Saint belief in a celestial, terrestrial, and telestial kingdom, or three degrees of glory, in the afterlife.
-However, they are arranged using the description of the woman found in Revelation 12:1 which says "And there appeared a great wonder in heaven; a woman clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars."

-A statue of the Angel Moroni, stands atop many temples built after the Salt Lake Temple.
+A statue of the Angel Moroni stands atop many temples built after the Salt Lake Temple.
 The statue design represents the Latter-day Saint belief that Moroni was the angel spoken of in Revelation 14.

 Temple ordinances

 LDS Church members perform rituals (termed ordinances) within temples.
 They are taught that temple ordinances are essential to achieving the condition of exaltation after the final judgment.
 They are also taught that a vast number of dead souls exist in a condition termed as spirit prison, and that a dead individual upon whom the temple ordinances are completed will have a chance to be freed of this imprisoning condition.
 In this framework ordinances are said to be completed on behalf of either the participant, or a dead individual the same sex as the participant ("on behalf of the dead" or "by proxy").

 Ordinances performed in the temple include: